Tag Archives: Dolley Madison

 Dolley Madison: Medium Payne

-The Promise of Payne Payne Todd had no memory of his natural father who died in a cholera epidemic when his toddler son was a year old.
-Aside from the fact that his mother remarried a year later to one … Continue reading
+The Promise of Payne Payne Todd had no memory of his natural father who died in a yellow fever epidemic when his toddler son was a year old.
+Aside from the fact that his mother remarried a year later to … Continue reading

 Posted in A POTUS-FLOTUS Blog, James Madison, Nifty History People, Thomas Jefferson | Tagged , , , , , , , , , , , , , , , , , , , | Leave a comment